rafid29mehda/All-About-ECG/Feature Extraction/README.md

 10. **Feature Selection Methods**: These pick the best features for analysis, like choosing the most important ingredients for a recipe.

-Let’s break each one down with explanations and examples, so you can understand them step by step.
+Let’s break each one down with explanations and examples, so we can understand them step by step.

 ---